aditollo/grunt-svgzr/README.md

 ## Release History

 0.3.0 Added svgo and minified svg; introduced promises system [q](http://gruntjs.com/); changed encoding system from base64 to uri.
 Some studies have shown that it is better, especially if the site use gzip compression.
 You can still choose base64 with options.encodeType.
-ATTENTION: the basic svgTemplate file was changed.
+ATTENTION: the basic svgTemplate file is changed.

 0.2.5 Minor fixes.